 Gaps or leaks in your home’s insulation will let heat escape and force your HVAC system to work harder.
 It can also increase wear and shorten your system’s life.
 Some types of insulation can settle and lose effectiveness over time.
 Pests can chew holes in it, as well.
 Adding more insulation can prevent drafts, save power and make your family feel more comfortable.

 Have any worn, damaged, or dirty materials in your basement or attic replaced.
 You can also add weatherstripping underneath doors and windows, and apply caulk to gaps around light switches and electrical outlets.
 In some homes, you can adjust the heights of thresholds to make weatherstripping under doors more effective.
-The experts at Wood Air Conditioning, Inc. can conduct an ENERGY STAR home performance evaluation to help you find out exactly where you need more insulation.
+The experts at Wood Air Conditioning & Plumbing, Inc. can conduct an ENERGY STAR home performance evaluation to help you find out exactly where you need more insulation.
 We’ll also suggest other ways to save energy.

 Use Ceiling Fans